 time, once I settled on the approach I would take.
 I used a monad transformer

-for the first time, StateT:
+for the first time, StateT

-This let me pass around the state of the computation in the State monad
+This let me pass around the state of the computation in the State

 while doing IO actions.
 This made some potentially-awkward befunge commands